rateldajer/markcrowley/_news/draft-2022-09-12-LabNews.md

 showdomains: true
 showpeople: true
 showbib: true
-publish: true
+publish: false

 ---
-`(DRAFT)`

-Members of the UWECEML lab have had a good couple months, with a few notable papers accepted to great venues.
+Members of the UWECEML lab have had a great couple months, with some nice a publications and lots of career news.

-(TODO: merge with draft for 2022-03-07 OR... have one per term nicely written after the fact :))
+## Publications

-## A New Approach to Scaling Decision Making to Many Agents
+### A New Approach to Scaling Decision Making to Many Agents

 The most recently accepted paper {% cite ganapathisubramanian2022aaai
 %} is a core topic in the final stages of my PhD student Sriram Ganapathi Subramanian into **[Multi-Agent Reinforcement Learning (MARL)](/marl/)**.